by Christopher Dow

 “Where’s the pot?” he whispered in my ear.
 I surreptitiously passed the query on to Clay, who passed it on to Paul.
 Paul whispered the reply to Clay, who whispered in my ear.

 I told Ditto, and we all grew quiet, somber, and very self-conscious sitting there on the mattress with the ounce of pot secreted somewhere beneath it.

 A few minutes later, the plainclothes cop who was wearing slacks and a sports shirt came in, and the uniformed cop left to join the search.
 The plainclothes cop began asking us questions about who we were and so forth.
-I don’t know if it was the good cop/bad cop routine with this guy playing the good cop to the five bad ones, but his behavior toward us was actually decent.
-After a few minutes of questioning and learning that Ditto and Paul had lived in the house only a couple of weeks, that Clay and I were friends visiting from out of town, and that all of us were students, he seemed a bit chagrined.
-We could understand that—apparently these guys were looking for some big drug dealers, and they just weren’t going to find large quantities of drugs here.
+I don’t know if it was the good cop/bad cop routine with this guy playing the good cop to the six bad ones, but his behavior toward us was actually decent.
+After a few minutes of questioning and learning that Ditto and Paul had lived in the house only a week, that Clay and I were friends visiting from out of town, and that all of us were students, he seemed a bit chagrined.
+We could understand that—apparently these guys were looking for some big-time drug dealers, and they just weren’t going to find large quantities of drugs here.
 We could only hope they wouldn’t find the small quantity we were sitting on.

 About the time the friendly plainclothes cop finished questioning us, the uniformed cop returned.
 He’d been allowed to help in the search, and now he was eager to use his own initiative.

 “Did anyone look under there?” he asked, pointing to the mattress we were sitting on.